microsoft/computervision-recipes/CONTRIBUTING.md

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

 ## Steps to Contributing

 Here are the basic steps to get started with your first contribution.
 Please reach out with any questions.
-1. Use [open issues](https://github.com/Microsoft/Recommenders/issues) to discuss the proposed changes.
+1. Use [open issues](https://github.com/Microsoft/ComputerVision/issues) to discuss the proposed changes.
 Create an issue describing changes if necessary to collect feedback.
 Also, please use provided labels to tag issues so everyone can easily sort issues of interest.
 1. [Fork the repo](https://help.github.com/articles/fork-a-repo/) so you can make and test local changes.
 1. Create a new branch for the issue.
 We suggest prefixing the branch with your username and then a descriptive title: (e.g. gramhagen/update_contributing_docs)
 1. Create a test that replicates the issue.